k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 * [Attaching rules to interface](05_cataloging_of_files.md#attaching-rules-to-interface)
 * [Organizing files in filesystem](05_cataloging_of_files.md#organizing-files-in-filesystem)

 To illustrate the **file cataloging** E2E process, the *File Cataloging - Demo* extension is available, and can be found on the [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md)'s list of the extensions.
-This extension can be installed into your project, and it offers several comprehensive examples of file discovery (for various file types).
+This extension can be installed into your project, and it offers several comprehensive examples of file cataloging (for various file types).
 Instructions on how to use the extension can be found in its README file.

 ## Creating Transformation Rules